HactarCE/I.tkuil/vce.md

 * [VCe_t - `IRG` or `ADM` illocution + Function + Mood](#vce_t)
 * [VCe_v - `DIR`, `HOR`, or `DEC` illocution + Function](#vce_v)

 VCe is the most powerful affix, encoding any valid combination of Case, Function, Illocution, Sanction, Validation, and Mood.
 It has a total of 5104 potential values, but remains extremely regular.
-The different values of VCe are grouped below by Illocution.
-Where vowels and consonants are listed in separate charts, VCe is formed by concatenating the two (with the vowel first).

 The following forms of VCe are permitted: